Naval Aerospace and Operational Physiologist (NOBC 0849)

 - Unit 2: Naval Aviation Medicine: Introduces the student to aviation-specific medicine by department organization, physical standards, physical exams and waivers, pilot selection, special operational medicine problems such as night vision devices and lasers, and an extensive discussion of aviation safety programs, mishap investigation, and aviation pathology.

-- Unit 4: Naval Aviation Survival Training Program (NASTP): Provides an introductory overview of the NASTP - the central core of the aerospace physiologist specialty.
+- Unit 4: Naval Aviation Survival Training Program (NASTP): Provides an introductory overview of the NASTP - the central core of the Naval Aerospace and Operational Physiologist specialty.
 Topics include Naval Aviation Training and Operating Procedures Standardization (NATOPS) requirements for training, an overview of the numerous curricula that make up the NASTP, administration of the NASTP, program inspection procedures and a discussion of the US Naval aircraft inventory, with an emphasis on training considerations.

 - Unit 5: Administration and Professional Development: Provides the student with background information and an introduction to the duties and responsibilities that can be expected during their first tour of duty.
-Topics include Naval Aviation Physiology Program (NAPP) organization, USN and USMC aviation organization, Division Officer duties, the role of the Mentor, FITREPS and EVALS, Service Records and Promotion Boards, and Board Certification.
+Topics include Naval Aerospace and Operational Physiology Program (NAPP) organization, USN and USMC aviation organization, Division Officer duties, the role of the Mentor, FITREPS and EVALS, Service Records and Promotion Boards, and Board Certification.

 - Unit 6: Survival Training Lecture Preparation Materials: Presents the basic subject matter knowledge required to teach classes within the realm of the Naval Aviation Survival Training Program.
 The first portion of this unit reviews some of the information presented in Units 1-3, but with an orientation towards classroom presentation of the material to aircrew.
 In addition to topics in aerospace physiology, a lengthy discussion of aircraft egress (ejection) systems and Aviation Life Support Systems (ALSS) will be presented.
 The material presented in this Unit will serve as the basis for the lectures prepared in conjunction with Unit 6, and will also serve as the basis for all instructor qualifications that will be completed during the students' first tour.